LukeShortCloud/rootpages/src/commands/virtualization.rst

    "--network bridge=<BRIDGE_DEVICE>,<OPTIONS>", "connect the VM to an existing network bridge" "--network network=<LIBVIRT_NETWORK>,<OPTIONS>", "connect the VM to an existing libvirt network (""default"" by default)" "--network <BRIDGE_OR_NETWORK>,model=[virtio|e1000|rtl8139|vmxnet3]", "configure the virtual network interface card model to use via the ""model"" option"
    --cdrom <PATH_TO_ISO>, Specify the ISO to use for the installation of the operating system.
-It will be detacted after the installation is complete / the VM reboots.
+It will be detached after the installation is complete / the VM reboots.
    "--location", "network location of the tree file for the OS installation information" "--nographics", "install via a CLI console" "--graphics {vnc,listen=<ADDRESS>,port=<PORT>,password=<PASS>}", "use VNC to install the OS via a GUI; other specific options can also be defined such as to listen on all IPs with the 0.0.0.0 wildcard"